 Pros & Cons of Traditional Marketing

-In spite of being typical and old-school, conventional marketing strategies have its own share of advantages for certain category of businesse.
-Here is list of the pros and cons of the same:
+In spite of being typical and old-school, conventional marketing strategies have their own share of advantages for a certain category of businesses.
+Here is a list of the pros and cons of the same:

 Pros